Plus500 vs Libertex (Forex Club) Comparison

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither Plus500 nor Libertex (Forex Club) allow you to trade physical cryptocurrencies.

 Who offers more research tools, Plus500 or Libertex (Forex Club)?

 In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary and Stock Charts.
-In comparison Libertex (Forex Club) has the tools listed here: Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
-Both do not have Autochartist and Trading Central (Recognia)
+In comparison Libertex (Forex Club) has the tools listed here: Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading., neither have Autochartist and Trading Central (Recognia)